AI for Earth: SOS Mata Atlântica

 SOS Mata Atlântica

-SOS Mata Atlântica uses Azure Machine Learning to garner insights to inform water-treatment policy proposals and protect the Atlantic Forest in Brazil.Learn about SOS Mata Atlântica
+SOS Mata Atlântica uses Azure Machine Learning to garner insights to inform water treatment policy proposals and protect the Atlantic Forest in Brazil.Learn about SOS Mata Atlântica

-With Azure Machine Learning and other Azure services, SOS Mata Atlântica has moved from collating and summarising data to extracting insights and making predictions about water quality across Brazil.
-As a result, the organisation can get closer to answering key questions about the impact of forestation and sanitation on water quality.
+With Azure Machine Learning and other Azure services, SOS Mata Atlântica has moved from collating and summarizing data to extracting insights and making predictions about water quality across Brazil.
+As a result, the organization can get closer to answering key questions about the impact of forestation and sanitation on water quality.
 With a clearer understanding of the implications of the data collected over the past two decades, SOS Mata Atlântica can use data more effectively than ever to advocate for public action and policy change.

 Using data to protect precious ecosystems

 Fresh water is an essential resource, but sewage, run-off and industrial pollution contaminate many of the rivers that flow through Brazil’s Atlantic Forest.
 Brazil’s first Microsoft AI for Earth grantee, SOS Mata Atlântica, is using AI to better protect the ecosystems and people of this region.